 Here are Germany's most popular discount and designer outlets where you can shop and save to your heart's content.
 Happy hunting!

-You’ll find one of Germany’s largest open-air outlet centers in the town of Zweibruecken, in the southwest of the country.
-Shop in more than 64 designer stores and save from 30 up to 70%.
-International brands include Calvin Klein, Diesel, Lacoste, Marc Picard Ralph Lauren, Svarovski, and Versace, just to name a few.
+You’ll find one of Germany’s largest open-air outlet centers in the town of Zweibrücken , in the southwest of the country.
+Shop in more than 64 designer stores at Ropenheim's The Style Outlet and save from 30 up to 70%.
+International brands include Calvin Klein, Villeroy and Boch, Mustang, Karl Lagerfeld, just to name a few.

 The German Steiff toys are made only out of the finest materials, such as felt, mohair, or woven plush.
-They come with the traditional "button in ear" - and most have a hefty price tag as well.
+They come with the traditional "button in ear" marking their authenticity and justifying the high price tag.

 In Wertheim Village, 55 miles southeast of Frankfurt and close to the Romantic Road, you can shop in 100 different luxury outlet boutiques.
 Hunt for bargains from Aigner, Joop, Marc O’ Polo, Trussardi Jeans, Versace and many more.
 Prices are up to 60% reduced.

-Though the shopping area is charming in its own right, a shuttle bus connects the discount outlets with the true Old Town of Wertheim.
+Though the shopping area has its own charm, a shuttle bus connects the discount outlets with the true Old Town of Wertheim.
 It is a medieval village known for its well-preserved half-timbered houses.

 Germany’s first discount outlet store was built 18 miles west of Berlin.
 They sell over 100 international designer clothes and accessories including Tommy Hilfiger, Adidas, Diesel, Swarvoski, Scotch&Soda and Under Armour.